They say "divorced." We say "uncoupled."

 Why mediate ?

 In addition to typically being faster, less stressful, and less expensive than traditional litigation, in Harris County and many of the surrounding counties, most family court judges require everyone to go to mediation before actually going to court.
-Since mediation is less expensive than court, and has a very high likelihood of success, we think it makes sense to start with mediation, and hope that you will seriously consider this option.
-If it doesn’t work, you can always hire lawyers.
+Since mediation is less expensive than court, and has a very high likelihood of success, I think it makes sense to start with mediation, and hope that you will seriously consider this option.
+If it doesn’t work, you can always hire lawyers and litigate.

 Why choose